process-project/UC4-AncillaryPricingDataGenerator/README.md

 ##Configuration

-There are three parameters that can be pass as environment variables (option -e, example `-e HDFS_URL='hadoop'`) to docker:
+There are many parameters that can be pass as environment variables (option -e, example `-e HDFS_URL='hadoop'`) to docker:
 * `HDFS_URL`  - the url of hdfs file system or ip of docker image with hadoop, if it is not passed, the default value hdfs://hdfs:8020 is used
 * `INFINITE_GENERATE` - if this flag is set to true value, generator runs indefinitely, otherwise it will generate data only once
 * `SAVE_TO_DATABASE` - if this flag is set to true value, generator saves the data into database defined in database.properties

+* `BATCH_SIZE` - set the size of one batch of generated flights
+* `FLIGHTS_NUMBER` - number of all flights to generate
+* `BOOKING_FILENAME` - name of file where are saved generated bookings
+* `SERVICE_FILENAME` - name of file where are saved generated services
+* `SAVE_LOCALLY` - flag, if want to save files locally, not in hdfs

 ##Building